dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : Conflict Detection and Notification: Multiple DOTS clients controlled by a single administrative entity may send conflicting mitigation requests for pools of protected resources as a result of misconfiguration, operator error, or compromised DOTS clients.
-DOTS servers attempting to honor conflicting requests may flap network route or DNS information, degrading the networks attempting to participate in attack response with the DOTS clients.
-DOTS servers SHALL detect such conflicting requests, and SHALL notify the DOTS clients in conflict.
+DOTS servers in the same administrative domain attempting to honor conflicting requests may flap network route or DNS information, degrading the networks attempting to participate in attack response with the DOTS clients.
+DOTS servers in a single administrative domain SHALL detect such conflicting requests, and SHALL notify the DOTS clients in conflict.
 The notification SHOULD indicate the nature and scope of the conflict, for example, the overlapping prefix range in a conflicting mitigation request.

 SIG-010: